 Make the carrot cake

-- Preheat oven to 350 degrees and grease and flour a bundt pan or 3 8 or 9" pans.
+- Preheat oven to 350 degrees and grease and flour a bundt pan or 3 8 or 9" round cake pans.

 - Whisk together the flour, sugar, cinnamon, baking soda, salt.
 Whisk in the eggs, vegetable oil and vanilla until smooth.
 Fold in the carrots, then the coconut, dates, pecans, crushed pineapple with juice and raisins until evenly incorporated.

-- Pour batter into prepared pan(s) and bake for 1 hour (bundt pan) or ~30-45 minutes in the 8 or 9" pans (9" pans should cook faster), or until the tester comes out clean and the cake springs back after being poked.
-Let cakes cool completely before icing (let cakes cool in the 8/9" pans for 5-10 minutes before turning out onto a wire rack).
+- Pour batter into prepared pan(s) and bake for 1 hour (bundt pan) or ~30-45 minutes in the 8 or 9" pans (9" pans may cook slightly faster), or until the tester comes out clean and the cake springs back after being poked.
+Let cakes cool in the pan for 10 minutes before turning out onto a wire rack or cutting board.
+Cool cakes completely before icing.

 Make the cream cheese frosting

-- Beat together the cream cheese, butter, vanilla and salt on medium until smooth and creamy (about 2-3 minutes).
+- Using the paddle attachment of a stand mixer, beat the cream cheese until softened and creamy.
+Add the butter, vanilla and salt and mix on medium until smooth and creamy (about 2-3 minutes).
 Add the powdered sugar a cup at a time until all the sugar is incorporated, then beat on medium-high for another 5 minutes until white and billowy.
+Don't skip this step–it'll make your frosting so aerated and smooth!

 Did you try this recipe?Tag @thepancakeprincess on Instagram!